-This where to stay in Lisbon guide is ideal for travelers to discover the Portuguese capital.
-It features information on some of the best places to stay in Lisbon, including the Bairro Alto and the Chiado district
+Where to stay in Lisbon guide: Discover information on some of the best places to stay in Lisbon, including the Bairro Alto and the Chiado district

 The Bairro Alto (Old Town) and the Chiado district are some of the best areas to stay in Lisbon.
 Learn more on where to stay in Lisbon in this guide that will cover also cost of travel and when to visit one of the most sunny European capitals.

 Lisbon is experience a growing influx of tourists in recent years, and it is easy to understand why.
 The capital of Portugal is one of the safest in the European Union, has a pleasant climate year round and is most of the travel costs are quite affordable.

 Lisbon is also easy to reach, with a high number of flight offers.
 The Lisbon Airport is the main point of entry to the country.
 Low cost airlines connect the Portuguese capital with most key European hubs at inexpensive fares.
 TAP, the national flag carrier, has direct flights to a number of cities in South and North America, as well as Africa.